Amitukra/Healthcare-data-analysis-SQL/README.md

 ### 12. Admission Type: Specifies the type of admission, which can be "Emergency," "Elective," or "Urgent," reflecting the circumstances of the admission.
 ### 13. Discharge Date: The date on which the patient was discharged from the healthcare facility, based on the admission date and a random number of days within a realistic range.
 ### 14. Medication: Identifies a medication prescribed or administered to the patient during their admission.
 Examples include "Aspirin," "Ibuprofen," "Penicillin," "Paracetamol," and "Lipitor."
 ### 15. Test Results: Describes the results of a medical test conducted during the patient's admission.
-Possible values include "Normal," "Abnormal," or "Inconclusive," indicating the outcome of the test.
+Possible values include "Normal," "Abnormal," or "Inconclusive," indicating the outcome of the test.\
+### 16. IIIT